Finding a Guru and a Spiritual Path

 As Aotearoa grows into an increasingly multicultural nation, we’re exposed to more spiritual influences than ever before.
 This creates a beautiful, rich tapestry of paths to explore—but it can also be overwhelming.
 With so many traditions and teachers available, how do you know which path to walk or who to trust?

-I grew up in a Christian family and later explored many other traditions: Buddhism, Taoism, mediumship, Reiki, and more.
-Over time, I found a place of peace and clarity—my own way of connecting with the divine.
-It doesn’t fit neatly into a single box, but rather has been shaped by many traditions and teachers (my Gurus)—some in person, some through books, and others through online learning.
+I grew up in a Christian family was baptised and later explored many other traditions: Buddhism, Taoism, mediumship, Reiki, and more.
+Over time, I found a place of peace and clarity—developing a personal connection with the God which some may close to call the Divine, Source or the Universe.
+It doesn’t fit neatly into a single box but rather has been shaped by many traditions and teachers (my Gurus)—some in person, some through books, others through online learning and through my connection with spirit.

 Why Seek a Guru or Spiritual Mentor?